 Ubuntu- “I am what I am because of who we all are”

-The word ‘Ubuntu‘ originates from one of the Bantu dialects of Africa, and is pronounced as uu-Boon-too.
-It is a traditional African philosophy that offers us an understanding of ourselves in relation with the world.
-According to Ubuntu, there exists a common bond between us all and it is through this bond, through our interaction with our fellow human beings, that we discover our own human qualities.
+The word B originates from one of the Bantu dialects of Ubuntu, Africa, and is also called Uu-Boon-too.
+It is a traditional African philosophy that gives us an understanding of ourselves about the world.
+According to Ubuntu, a common bond exists between all of us, and through this bond, through interactions with our fellow humans, we discover our human qualities.

-Or as the Zulus would say, “Umuntu Ngumuntu Ngabantu”, which means that a person is a person through other persons.
-We affirm our humanity when we acknowledge that of others.
-The South African Nobel Laureate Archbishop Desmond Tutu describes Ubuntu as:
+Or, as Zulus would say, “umatu ngmuntu nagabuntu”, which means that a person is a person through other persons.
+We affirm our humanity when we accept others.
+South African Nobel Laureate Archbishop Desmond Tutu describes Ubuntu as:

-A person with Ubuntu is welcoming, hospitable, warm and generous, willing to share.
-Such people are open and available to others, willing to be vulnerable, affirming of others, do not feel threatened that others are able and good, for they have a proper self-assurance that comes from knowing that they belong in a greater whole.
+A person with Ubuntu is welcome, hospitable, warm and generous, ready to share.
+Such people are open and available to others, ready to be vulnerable, affirm others, do not feel the danger that others are capable and good because they have a reasonable self-assurance that knowing They are much more significant.

-They know that they are diminished when others are humiliated, diminished when others are oppressed, diminished when others are treated as if they were less than who they are.
-The quality of Ubuntu gives people resilience, enabling them to survive and emerge still human despite all efforts to dehumanize them. “
+They know that they fall short when others are humiliated, reduce when others are tortured, and diminish when others are treated as if they were less than they were.
+The quality of Ubuntu gives people the flexibility they need to survive and emerge as human beings despite all efforts to disarm them. “

-“An anthropologist studying the habits and customs of an African tribe found himself surrounded by children most days.
+“Anthropologists studying the habits and customs of an African tribe found themselves surrounded by children most days.
 So he decided to play a little game with them.
-He managed to get candy from the nearest town and put it all in a decorated basket. at the foot of a tree.
-Then he called the children and suggested they play the game.
-When the anthropologist said “now”, the children had to run to the tree and the first one to get there could have all the candy to him/the children all lined up waiting for the signal.
+He managed to get the candy from the nearest town and put it all in a decorated basket.
+At the foot of a tree.
+He then called the children and suggested that they play the game.
+When the anthropologist said “now”, the children had to run near the tree and the first person to get there could get all the candy for him.
+All the children stood to wait for the signal.

-When the anthropologist said “now”, all of the children took each other by the hand ran together towards the tree.
-They all arrived at the same time divided up the candy, sat down and began to happily munchanthropologist went over to them and asked why they had all run together when any one of them could have had the candy all to themselves.
+When the anthropologist said “now”, all the children took each other in hand and ran towards the tree.
+They all arrived at the same time, splitting the candy, sat down, and began to swing happily.
+Anthropologists went to him and asked why they all ran together when either of them could keep the candy all to themselves.

-“A person with Ubuntu is open and available to others, affirming of others, does not feel threatened that others are able and good, based from a proper self-assurance that comes from knowing that he or she belongs in a greater whole and is diminished when others are humiliated or diminished, when others are tortured or oppressed” -Desmond Tutu
+“A person with Ubuntu is open and available to others, affirms others, does not feel the danger that others are capable and good, one is based on proper self-assurance, knowing that he is more and more complete And less when others are humiliated or reduced, when others are tortured or tortured.

-“One of the sayings in our country is Ubuntu – the essence of being human.
-Ubuntu speaks particularly about the fact that you can’t exist as a human being in isolation.
-It speaks about our interconnectedness.
-You can’t be human all by yourself, and when you have this quality – Ubuntu – you are known for your generosity.
-We think of ourselves far too frequently as just individuals, separated from one another, whereas you are connected and what you do affects the whole World.
-When you do well, it spreads out; it is for the whole of humanity. “- Desmond Tutu
+“There is a saying in our country – the essence of being human.
+Ubuntu speaks specifically about the fact that you cannot exist as a human being in isolation.
+It talks about our interrelation.
+You cannot be all human by yourself, and when you have this quality – Ubuntu – you are known for your generosity.
+We often think about ourselves that only people are different from each other, while you are connected and what you do affects the whole world.
+When you do well, it spreads; It is for the whole of humanity. “- Desmond Tutu

-We are the type of company that wants to share this ethos with our clients.
-From Start-Ups and new beginnings to our Blue Chips.
-Our ethos shall always remain a grateful one and one that includes examples from this story.
-It was a story I was reminded of many a time growing up and playing on the kraals (farms) by the Makulus (Elders) and one I live by personally and shape our business around.
-We are what we are because of who we all are.
-Thanks continues to come from us to all those who look to support not just us, but each other.
-Thank you for taking the time to read.
+We are the type of company that wants to share this ethos with our customers from start-ups and new beginnings to our blue chips.
+Our ethos will always be one of gratitude.
+It was a story that I had been listening to many times when I grew up playing around the makulu’s (elders) and on the kraals (farms) in Africa, a story that have I lived with and shaped my business around.
+We are what we all are.
+Thanks come to us all who support not only us but each other.
+Thanks for taking the time to read.

 Blaize Bancroft CEO Gomie Design.